-• ELHT is a core contributor to ICS wide strategic groups, focussing particularly on Cyber defences and Information Governance.
+ELHT is a core contributor to ICS wide strategic groups, focussing particularly on Cyber defences and Information Governance.
 Congruence in procurement and deployment of systems has been attained for key defence and support tools.

-- Employment of an external outside expert group to monitor progress and advise on corrective actions if required. - ELHT attends bi-weekly meetings with all Chief Information Officer's (CIO) and senior digital leaders in the ICS to monitor progress and set activities to support the digital northern star. - MIAA Data Security Protection Toolkit (DSPT) assessments prior to submission. - External Penetration Testing of Systems. - External Audit of programme and spend (Mazars).
+Employment of an external outside expert group to monitor ELHT attends bi-weekly meetings with all Chief Information monitor progress and set activities to support the digital no MIAA Data Security Protection Toolkit (DSPT) assessment External Penetration Testing of Systems. • External Audit of programme and spend (Mazars).